RitaOyin/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the content of your current directory
+script that changes working directory